 Fifth Year.
 During the fifth year, the student concentrates on research related to the development of a comprehensive project.
 This year is self-directed in nature and prepares the student for independent thinking and creative problem solving.
 The fifth-year experience promotes high expectations for producing professional work that represents the culmination of the major's academic experience.
-It should be noted that the fifth-year studio sequence is designed to draw majors from the upper-division programs of industrial design, architecture, and planning, thus furthering a real-life interdisciplinary problem-solving experience.
+It should be noted that the fifth-year studio sequence is designed to draw majors from the upper-division programs of industrial design, graphic design, and architecture, thus furthering a real-life interdisciplinary problemsolving experience.